thenetcircle/dino/docs/md/api.md

             "id": "<ID of user banning>"
         },
         "target": {
-            "id": "<UUID of the room to ban from>"
+            "id": "<UUID of the room/channel to ban from>", "objectType": "<room/channel/global>"
         },
         "object": {
             "id": "<UUID of the user to ban>",